Prince Napoléon-Jérôme Bonaparte: Biography

 Born at Trieste in the Austrian Empire (today Italy), and known as "Prince Napoléon", "Prince Napoléon-Jérôme," (Note: Throughout his life, he was consistently known as “Prince Napoléon.”
 As an adult, he would often be referred to as “Napoléon-Jérôme,” or “Napoléon(Jérôme)” to differentiate him as Napoléon, son of Jérôme.
-However, this led him to commonly be referred to as such, or even as “Jérôme-Napoléon,” despite it not being his legal name, although the name and its variations were sometimes used in legal documents.) or by the sobriquet of "Plon-Plon", he was a close advisor to his first cousin, Napoleon III of France, and in particular was seen as a leading advocate of French intervention in Italy on behalf of Camillo di Cavour and the Italian nationalists.
+However, this led him to commonly be referred to as such, or even as “Jérôme-Napoléon,” despite it not being his legal name, although the name and its variations were sometimes used in legal documents.) or by the sobriquet of "Plon-Plon", he was a close advisor to his first cousin, Napoleon III of France, and in particular was seen as a leading advocate of French intervention in Italy on behalf of Camillo Benso, Count of Cavour and the Italian nationalists.
 Until Napoleon III produced an heir apparent, the Bonaparte family were at odds for who should be the heir presumptive, a matter complicated by Jérôme Bonaparte's first marriage to American Elizabeth Patterson Bonaparte, with whom he had a son, Jérôme Napoléon Bonaparte.
 A meeting of the Bonaparte family, presided over by Napoleon III, determined that Jérôme Napoléon Bonaparte and his descendants would be excluded from the line of succession, making Prince Napoléon the heir presumptive.

 An anti-clerical liberal, he led that faction at court and tried to influence the Emperor to anti-clerical policies, against the contrary influence of the Emperor's wife, the Empress Eugénie, a devout Catholic and a conservative, and the patroness of those who wanted French troops to protect the Pope's sovereignty in Rome.
 The Emperor was to navigate between the two influences throughout his reign.

-When his cousin became president in 1848, Napoléon-Jérôme was appointed Minister Plenipotentiary to Spain.
-He later served in a military capacity as general of a division in the Crimean War, as Governor of Algeria, and as a corps commander in the French Army of Italy in 1859.
-His residency in Paris, the Maison pompéienne, was renowned for its Roman style architecture.
+When his cousin Louis-Napoléon became president in 1848, Napoléon-Jérôme was appointed Minister Plenipotentiary to Spain.
+He later served as general of a division in the Crimean War, as Governor of Algeria, and as a corps commander in the French Army of Italy in 1859.
+His residency in Paris, the Maison pompéienne, was renowned for its neo-Pompeian architecture.